centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-openldap-ldap.md

 ## Prerequisites

 The remote server must have an LDAP service running and available.
-A user and password dedicated to monitoring is needed for security reasons.
+A user and password dedicated to monitoring are needed for security reasons.

 ## Installing the monitoring connector